RionB/final_mean_project/spotify/readme.md

 the above workspace has authorization working correctly.
 I had trouble converting it to angularjs from js and html. navigate to workspace/SpotifyApp/authorization_code and run node app.js

+I was able to hook it up to heroku and mlabs without much issue.

+My biggest issue was converting the stuff to angular JS, including the layout of the app itself.
+Secondly, I had issues with the authorization to spotify itself.
+I could only set my stuff up once I was able to retrieve it, and my server error was preventing me from doing so.

+Bootstrap also wasn't showing up.
+I'm not sure why.

+These are functions I was planning on using in angular spotify.
+Not all of them, but enough to have the functionality to mess with followers, make playlists, and maybe even listen to the music.

 angular service to connect to the [Spotify Web API](https://developer.spotify.com/web-api/)